biojava/biojava.github.io/_wikis/BioJava:Cookbook:Sequence.md

 A lot of the time we see sequence represented as a String of characters eg "atgccgtggcatcgaggcatatagc".
 It's a convenient method for viewing and succinctly representing a more complex biological polymer.
-BioJava makes use of SymbolLists and Sequences to represent these biological polyners as Objects.
+BioJava makes use of SymbolLists and Sequences to represent these biological polymers as Objects.
 Sequences extend SymbolLists and provide extra methods to store things like the name of the sequence and any features it might have but you can think of a Sequence as a SymbolList.